philipturner/swift-colab/README.md

 The kernel will crash and automatically reconnect.
 That's expected, because it refreshes the runtime and lets Swift override the Python kernel.

-> Note: If you factory reset the runtime or exceed the time limit, Colab will restart in Python mode.
+> Tip: If you factory reset the runtime or exceed the time limit, Colab will restart in Python mode.
 Just re-run the first code cell, and you will return to Swift mode.

-Type anything into the next code cell, and it will echo in the output.
-At this time, I have achieved side-loading a new kernel and changing the syntax coloring.
-Compilation and syntax coloring are still in the works.
+Type anything into the next code cell and it echoes as output.
+At this time, Swift-Colab can sideload a Jupyter kernel and modify syntax coloring.
+Compilation and code completion are still in the works.